 Section 5.
-The mandatory backbone of the MSc study programme in Computer Science consists of modules corresponding to 45 ECTS points within the first three terms.
+The mandatory backbone of the MSc study programme in Computer Science consists of modules corresponding to 37,5 ECTS points within the first three terms.

 The content of the mandatory backbone focuses on advanced techniques and methods for designing, implementing, and maintaining software, drawn from both computer science and software engineering research.
-In detail, modules contain techniques for designing and implementing efficient and correct software for modern IT systems, including concurrent and parallel software, aspects of information security, advanced features of programming languages, and project organisation in heterogeneous working environments.
+In detail, modules contain techniques for designing and implementing efficient and correct software for modern IT systems, including concurrent and parallel software, aspects of machine learning, advanced features of programming languages, and project organisation in heterogeneous working environments.

 Subsection 2.
-The choice of a specialisation is mandatory.
-A specialisation comprises modules corresponding to 22.5 ECTS points within the second and the third term.
+The choice of specialisation courses are mandatory.
+A specialisation comprises modules corresponding to 30 ECTS points within the second and the third term.

 Subsection 3.
-The optional modules comprises 22.5 ECTS points within the second term.
+The optional modules comprise 22,5 ECTS points within the second and third term.